Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Result

-Note that the ions have not been cooled beyond the Doppler cooling, so the maximum transition probability did not reach the unity.
-The actual experiment conditions are reflected in the predicted profile as described, though they still might pose minor discrepancies of measured transition probabilities from fitting.
+Also, the ions have not been cooled beyond the Doppler cooling, so the maximum transition probability did not reach the unity \bibnote{The Lamb--Dicke parameters for the Raman transition about the principal axes were 0.11, 0.10 (radial), and 0 (axial) in the surface trap and 0.11, 0.05 (radial), and 0 (axial) in the blade trap (the directions of the principal axes are as described in Experimental setup section).
+For the Doppler cooling, the parameters were 0.058, 0.050 (radial), and 0.099 (axial) in the surface trap and 0.076, 0.033 (radial), and 0.19 (axial) in the blade trap.}.
+The effect of the thermal motion is reflected in the predicted profile, as in Eq.~(\ref{eq_thermal}), though they still might pose minor discrepancies of measured transition probabilities from fitting.
 Nevertheless, the discrepancy would not meaningfully lower the performance of estimating the compensation voltage since the effect does not alter the measured Bessel-like profile in the voltage axis and it occurs rather in a symmetric manner about the compensation voltage.

 This approach can also allow for monitoring the long-term drift of the null position of the trap.
-Fig. \ref{fig_drift} presents a sequential series of the null scans in time, which reveals drift of the equilibrium due to laser-induced dielectric charging of the trap chip materials.
+Figure \ref{fig_drift} presents a sequential series of the null scans in time with the carrier transition, which reveals drift of the equilibrium due to laser-induced dielectric charging of the trap chip materials.
 The amount of drift was approximately 0.03 V in compensation voltage, or 86 V/m in electric field.
 This deviation from the initial condition is not substantial, but it is still within a detectable range by the method.
+The standard deviation of the first five scans in this sequential measurement was 0.0016 V, which confirms that the sensitivity in the surface trap estimated from curve fitting is of the same order as the statistical deviation of a repetitive measurement.
 The repetitive scan was run at a rate of around 3.0 scans per minute, which was sufficiently high for monitoring applications.